Keysight/jpl-sphinx/docs/custom/examples/send-notification-to-slack.rst

           }
       }
   }
-Here, the key-value pair is hard-coded into config.
-See :ref:`Configurations` for information on how to define this pairing.
+Now, the key-value pair is hard-coded into config.
 In order to avoid hard-coding, see :ref:`Using a custom configuration step`.

 Using a custom configuration step